Boričevac

 Boričevac is a village in Croatia.

+History

+Throughout July, August and September 1941, Boričevac was one of several Croat and Muslim villages across Lika and Western Bosnia that were attacked and massacred by Serb Communist insurgents and Chetniks.

 Population

 According to the 2011 census, Boričevac had 17 inhabitants.

 Note: Till 1931 it was independent settlement and from 1948-1991 part of settlement (hamlet).
 From 1857-1880 include data for settlement of Mišljenovac.
 It became independent settlement again in 2001 from the settlement of Gajine.

 1991 census

 For the ethnic composition of population in 1991 census see: Gajine.

 Austro-hungarian 1910 census

 According to the 1910 census, settlement of Boričevac had 788 inhabitants in 4 hamlets, which were linguistically and religiously declared as this: